 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to MC Athala II or take a look at our itineraries to Galapagos
+Call us on (858) 523-9000 to start planning your vacation to Xploration or take a look at our itineraries to Galapagos

-Completely refurbished in 2011, the Athala II's elegant design with lots of polished wood, superior speed and excellent stability make it one of the most comfortable small vessels in the islands.
+Completely refurbished in 2011, the Xploration's elegant design, with lots of polished wood, superior speed and excellent stability, make it one of the most comfortable small vessels in the islands.
 Being a catamaran, she feels surprisingly spacious onboard and she offers a good level of accommodation and amenities typical of a larger boat while still preserving the relaxed exclusivity of a smaller vessel.
-The Athala has her own cruise director as well as a naturalist guide ensuring that guests enjoy their Galapagos experience to the max.
+The Xploration has her own cruise director as well as a naturalist guide ensuring that guests enjoy their Galapagos experience to the max.

-Onboard the MC Athala II catamaran there are eight air-conditioned en-suite cabins.
-The four cabins on the main deck have private balconies and the two sets of cabins on the upper deck can connect making her a good option for familiies.
+Onboard the Xploration catamaran there are eight air-conditioned en-suite cabins.
+The four cabins on the main deck have private balconies and the two sets of cabins on the upper deck can connect making her a good option for families.
 All of the cabins have large picture windows and either a queen bed or twin beds.

-The MC Athala II offers two 7-night and two 5-night itineraries.
-The MC Athala II can also be combined with the Galapagos Safari Camp for a combination of Galapagos by land and sea.
+The Xploration offers two 7-night and two 5-night itineraries.
+The Xploration can also be combined with the Galapagos Safari Camp for a combination of Galapagos by land and sea.

 The catamaran accommodates 16 passengers in eight fully air-conditioned cabins.
 Each has windows rather than portholes so the cabins feel light and airy.
 The four cabins on the main deck have their own balcony whereas the cabins on the upper deck can connect making them best for families.
 Beds can be set up as twins or pushed together as a Queen-sized bed.

-The Athala is not really suited to children, and does not offer special family departure dates as do some of the other boats.
+The Xploration is not really suited to children and does not offer special family departure dates as do some of the other boats.

-Meals onboard the Athala are either served in the elegant indoor dining room or when weather and sea-conditions allow, on the upper deck where there's an al fresco bar and tables.
-There is a weekly BBQ.
-Most meals are buffet-style.
+Meals onboard the Xploration are either served in the elegant indoor dining room or, when weather and sea-conditions allow, on the upper deck where there's an al fresco bar and tables.
+There is a weekly BBQ and most other meals are buffet-style.
 Guests can help themselves to soft drinks and teas, coffees and hot chocolate.